Adwaita10/Adwaita10/README.md

 <h1 align = "center"> Hi there 👋    I am Adwaita </h1>

+a third year undergraduate student from 🇮🇳 I'm an open-source advocate, a learner, a quantum computing and deep learning enthusiast📕I'm passionate about software development & innovations.
+I believe in learning with the community.

 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...